Can I go to jail if I do not speak to police?

 However, this is not always the case.
 Under some circumstances, it might NOT be reasonable to expect a routine denial.
 In fact, there is a substantial risk a jury could misunderstand and/or misapply an admission by silence.

 It is crucial that any conclusions jurors draw are fair ones.
-Jurors must be certain of ALL of the following before determining a response is an admission by silence (ALL):
+Jurors must be certain of ALL of the following before determining a response is one:

 Remember that some accusations may be of such a nature, or come from such a source, that it would be natural to expect an innocent person to protest when such an accusation is made to his face if there are no other explanations for his silence.